Applying Set Optimization to Weak Efficiency: Introduction

 \section{Introduction}

-Vector optimization has been extensively studied in the literature.
-Since the seminal papers by Giannessi \cite{Giannessi80, Giannessi97} one of the issues within this field has been the use of differentiable variational inequalities to characterize weak efficient solutions of a primitive optimization problem, see e.g. \cite{CrespiGinRoc2005, Ginchev2007}.
+Since the seminal papers by Giannessi \cite{Giannessi80, Giannessi97} one of the issues in (convex) vector optimization has been the use of \emph{differentiable variational inequalities} to characterize weak efficient solutions of a \emph{primitive} optimization problem, see e.g. \cite{CrespiGinRoc2005, Ginchev2007}.
+Given a differentiable, vector valued, objective function $\psi:S\subseteq X\to Z$, where $X$ and $Z$ are vector spaces, and the partial order induced by a closed, convex, pointed cone with nonempty interior $C\subset Z$, the vector optimization problem is